 Today in Tribe History: March 27, 1948

-Greenberg, who had been in camp with Cleveland with hopes of keeping his playing career alive, never again plays in the Majors.
+Greenberg, who had gone to spring training with Cleveland in hopes of keeping his playing career alive, never again plays in the Majors.
 The move signals the beginning of a front office stretch for the longtime AL powerhouse.